apache/incubator-kie-tools/examples/jbpm-compact-architecture-example/README.md

       </figure>
    </div>

-   With the _HR Interview_ task successfully completed the process has moved forward and reached the _IT Interview_ task.
+   With the _HR Interview_ task successfully completed the process has moved forward and reached the \_IT Interview_task.

-   Optionally, you can check the process instance state in the **Kogito Management Console** and verify the current execution path.
+   Optionally, you can check the process instance state in the **Management Console** and verify the current execution path.

    <div style="text-align:center;">